mendax1234/mendax1234_mkdocs/docs/blog/posts/python-stuff.md

 ---

 # Tricky Python stuff
-Hey, are you still confused about some interesting functions in Python.
-Don't worry, after reading this post, maybe you will gain a quick command of these interesting but "tricky" functions in Python.
+Hey, are you still confused about some interesting functions and methods in Python.
+Don't worry, after reading this post, maybe you will gain a quick command of these interesting but "tricky" functions and methods in Python.

 <!-- more -->

+!!! warning "Important"
+    **methods** and **functions** are not the same thing.
+A **function** is a *piece of code* that performs some operations. i.e. `len()`.
+Unlike a **function**, a **method** is applied in the context of a particular object.
+This is indicated by the *dot notation* invocation. i.e. `myList.append()`.

 **Task list for this post:**